8 Reasons Goshen is an Awesome Place to Retire

 Goshen is a regional destination for arts, culture, and entertainment, and the Greencroft community is close to the fun.

 For starters, there’s the monthly First Fridays festival highlighting the downtown’s entertainment, retail, and dining options.
 Goshen is also home to the River Bend Film Festival, a cinematic showcase that draws visitors and big-name guests from across the country.

 Want to see a show?
-Goshen boasts an enviable number of special event and performance venues, including The Goshen Theater, Ignition Music Garage, the Goshen College Music Center, the downtown’s Art House, and many more.
+Goshen boasts an enviable number of special event and performance venues, including The Goshen Theater, Ignition Music Garage, the Goshen College Music Center, Art House, and many more.

 That lovely landscape

 Walking, running, and biking are great ways to take in the views, and the Greencroft campus connects with Goshen’s more than 30 miles of bicycle and pedestrian trails.
 Goshen’s network lines to the Pumpkinvine Nature Trail, a former abandoned railroad corridor converted into a linear park.
 The Pumpkinvine winds north out of Goshen toward Middlebury and Shipshewana, and provides beautiful views of the northern Indiana countryside.

 Don’t feel like venturing that far out of town?
 No problem.
 Enjoy one of Goshen’s many parks, which make up nearly 440 acres in the city.

 The Greencroft community takes full advantage of the many volunteer opportunities in Goshen, and can be found at schools, food pantries, churches – anywhere there’s a need.

 From July 1, 2016 to June 30, 2017, 258 on-campus volunteers gave 30,096 hours of volunteer service.
 During that same time period, 121 off-campus volunteers contributed 26,224 hours.